On My One: Recording and release

 In a 2014 interview with Mr Wavvy, Bugg announced that he had begun work on a new studio album.
 On whether or not it would be released in 2014, Bugg stated "That's the beauty of making records, you just never know when it's gonna be ready.
 I didn't think this second album's gonna be as ready as soon as it was but it just so happened."
 He did not specify whether or not he would be working with Rubin again, only that he is currently in the songwriting process.
 In July 2014, Jake Bugg revealed he had already started working on his third studio album.
 That same month, he was also at the River Stage at Ottawa Bluesfest and performed at Paléo Festival near the Lake Geneva in Switzerland.
 On 5 October 2014, at Cardiff, he played for the first time two new songs: "Down the Avenue" and "Hold On You".
 Speaking with NME in early 2015, Jake said that he was working on his third album, of which "the content of the songs was much darker" than earlier work.
 On 16 February 2016 he released the song "On My One" for free.
-On 25 February his new single called "Gimme the Love" debuted at BBC 1.
+On 25 February his new single, "Gimme the Love", debuted at BBC 1.
 Jake Bugg also talked about the forthcoming album, calling it On My One and announcing its release for June.
 On 26 February he announced the album would be released on 17 June, also sharing the track listing and the artwork.

 Promoting the album for Radio 1's Big Weekend in May 2016, Bugg premiered "Bitter Salt" and revealed he performed the majority of the instrumentation.
 Bugg also confirmed he produced a majority of the album on his own, though Irish producer Jacknife Lee joined Bugg for three tracks.

+"Gimme the Love" was featured in Codemasters game, Dirt 4 in 2017.